An environmental disturbance observer framework for autonomous surface vessels: Method and setup

 \subsection{Scenario description}

 The observer framework was tested in several scenarios corresponding to different severity levels of the environmental disturbances.
-However, in the current work, only the most severe scenario with model and measurement uncertainties is discussed to showcase the capability of the framework.
-For this purpose, the control input $\tau$ is set to zero in order to visualize the environmental impact.

-\tabref{tab: Simulation parameters} provides an overview of the parametrization of the scenario, including parameters such as environmental forces and their impact angles, the covariance matrix $\boldsymbol{Q}$ of model uncertainties, the covariance matrix $\boldsymbol{R}$ of measurement uncertainties, the covariance matrix $\boldsymbol{H}$ to simulate the disturbances as a stochastic process, the observation gains $\Gamma_i$ for $i=1,2,3$, and the time step $\Delta t$ between each measurement.
-Note that $\boldsymbol{I}_{3\times3}$ expresses the identity matrix.

-Since the environmental forces depend on the impact surface, real data regarding wind, waves, and sea currents differs from ship to ship and is thus difficult to find.
-Hence, rough calculations of possible environmental forces $\bar{F}_{\mathrm{wind}}$, $\bar{F}_{\mathrm{wave}}$, and $\bar{F}_{\mathrm{current}}$ were made by the theory of \cite{Fossen2011} under consideration of storm values.
-Furthermore, sea current velocity values for severe situations are adopted from \cite{Wang2022}.

-Other simulations have shown that the adaptive gains $\Gamma_i$ should be adjusted to the measurement timestep $\Delta t$.
-A higher sampling frequency, i.e., a lower timestep, offers the possibility to increase the adaptive gains very high.
-However, reducing the sampling frequency results in a reciprocal effect.
-If the adaptive gains are improperly adjusted to the sampling frequency, the observer turns unstable.
-Despite that, a timestep of $\Delta t=\unit[0.1]{s}$ still enables $\Gamma_i=18$, which is absolutely sufficient for a fast adaptation.
+To evaluate the capability of the framework under highly dynamic conditions, the forces induced by wind, waves, and sea currents are simulated by \begin{linenomath*}